Policy last updated

 Oral health promotion

-Preventative components such as the provision of dental packs, education on diet and teeth brushing, and the application of fluoride varnish will complement and build on existing prevention and oral health initiatives in preschools, maternal and child health settings and in primary care.
+Preventative components such as the provision of oral health packs, education on diet and teeth brushing, and the application of fluoride varnish will complement and build on existing prevention and oral health initiatives in preschools, maternal and child health settings and in primary care.

 The Smile Squad workforce